Near Threshold Computation of Partitioned Ring Learning With Error (RLWE) Post Quantum Cryptography on Reconfigurable Architecture: Voltage Calibration and ErrorControl Unit

 The proposed voltage scaled RLWE has 14 hardware components.
 These hardware components have different critical paths.
 The 4 cluster algorithms mentioned in Sec. \ref{sec:cluster} group these 14 components in different voltage island.
 Each FPGA partition has different biasing voltage $V_{CCint}$.
 The designer knows if the critical path of a hardware components is more, it needs more amount of $V_{CCint}$ to avoid timing failure.
 However, designer does not know the actual amount of $V_{CCint}$ required for particular length of critical path.
 This calibration of $V_{CCint}$ depends on several design constraints, such as number of partition $P$, critical path $C_i$ and critical region ($V_{ccintmax}-V_{ccintmin}$) as shown in Fig. \ref{fig:region}.
 This Offline Voltage Calibration Algorithm has two parts: (i)Average Critical Path of each Partition shown in Algorithm \ref{alg:algo1} (ii)Voltage Scaling of each Partition shown in \ref{alg:algo2}.

 Calculation of average critical path $CP_k$ describes in Algorithm. \ref{alg:algo1}.
 Total critical path $A_{critical}$ of each partition is computed in Line 4 of Algorithm. \ref{alg:algo1}.
 Thereafter, Line 6 calculates the average critical path $CP_k$ of $k^{th}$ partition based on $A_{critical}$ and number of components $N(k)$ in $k^{th}$ partition.
 The distributed scaled voltage $VP_{k}$ for each partition is computed by Algorithm. \ref{alg:algo2}.
 It calculates voltage $V_{r/c}$ for per unit critical path from $V_{ccintmax}$ and $V_{ccintmin}$ as shown in Line 5.
-After that, the $VP_{k}$ of the $k^{th}$ partition is calculated depends on the $V_{r/c}$, average critical path $CP_k$ and $V_{ccintmin}$.
+After that, the biasing voltage $VP_{k}$ of the $k^{th}$ partition is calculated depends on the $V_{r/c}$, average critical path $CP_k$ and $V_{ccintmin}$.
+The entire RLWE starts running with the calculated biasing voltages $VP_{k}$ for its different FPGA partition.
+As the $VP_{k}$ falls in the critical region shown in \ref{fig:region}, the timing errors may occurred.